edalonzoh90/DevOpsChallenge/README.md

 Infrastructure automation and deployment of a Node base application on Azure Cloud VM, using Terraform and Ansible

 ## Challenge
+**For infraestructure use Terraform, for app deploy use Ansible**
 - Create 2  azure cloud VM's into a VPC.

--Use a load balancer to dristribute the traffic
+- Use a load balancer to dristribute the traffic

--Deploy a node.js base app into this 2 VM's
+- Deploy a node.js base app into this 2 VM's
-For infraestructure use Terraform, for app deploy use Ansible

 ##Infrastructure